 One of the wonderful waterfront vistas available on Amelia Island can be seen from a bluff above the Amelia River in Old Town.
-Fernandina Plaza located in Old Town is a tiny state park, a square of empty lawn, but offers a sensational riverfront view.
-Commemorating Old Town’s 200th birthday, a “bicentennial bench” was placed near the edge of the bluff.
-The Plaza is a great spot to watch a sunset from an elevated perspective.
+Commemorating Old Town’s 200th birthday, a “bicentennial bench” was placed near the edge of the bluff here at Fernandina Plaza.
+It’s is a great spot to watch a sunset from an elevated perspective.
 Besides Fernandina’s downtown historic district, Old Town Fernandina is another city “historic district” and listed as an historic “site” on the National Register.

 Town of Spanish Heritage